Ali-Mitchell/Regex-Tutorial/README.md

 \d matches a digit (equivalent to [0-9])
 `\d`= abc ac acb aob a`2`b a`42`c

-\D is equavalent to the opposite of the \d command or qeual to an non-digit character.
+`\D` is equivalent to the opposite of the \d command or equal to an non-digit character.

 \w matches any word character (equivalent to [a-zA-Z0-9_]) `\w` = `abc ac acb aob a2b a42c`